StackVista/stackstate-docs/configure/topology/event-handlers.md

 #### ProblemResolvedEvent properties

+The properties listed below return details of a ProblemResolvedEvent.
 Note that the default parameter name is`event`, this can be modified if you choose.

 * `event.triggeredTimestamp` - returns the time  \(epoch in ms\) at which the event was generated.
 * `event.identifier` - returns the unique event identifier.